Run-and-tumble motion in trapping environments: Conclusions

 \section{Conclusions}

-In this paper we studied the problem of active particles in trapping environments.
+In this work we studied the problem of active particles in trapping environments, describing the irreversible adhesion processes that take place, for example, in the early stage of biofilms formation.
 In particular, we considered 1D run-and-tumble particles in the presence of trapping regions where particles absorption takes place at rate $\gamma$.
 Different extension of the trapping regions are investigated: infinite, semi-infinite and finite.
 By solving the kinetic equations for the probability density functions we are able to provide exact expressions of several interesting quantities.
 The case of infinite trapping interval is fully solvable in the time domain.
 We report expressions of PDFs of moving and blocked particles, mean-square displacement, trapping time distribution and mean trapping time, which turns out to be simply the inverse of the trapping rate $1/\gamma$.
 In the case of semi-infinite trapping region we are able to solve the problem in the Laplace domain, allowing us to give exact expressions of stationary distribution of blocked particles (\ref{PBst2}) and mean trapping time (\ref{mttsf}).
 Several limiting cases are also analyzed, such as diffusive motions and first-passage problems in a finite domain.
-Finally, we analyze the case of a finite trapping region, reporting again the spatial distribution of blocked particles in the stationary regime (\ref{PBst3}) and discussing the behavior of the trapping time distribution, whose long tail at large $t$ leads to divergent mean trapping time.\\ It would be of interest to extend the present analysis in different directions.
-A first implementation might be to consider reversible trapping, that is, the possibility for the particle to reactivate itself after being immobilized.
-Other possible extensions could be the analysis of planar motions \cite{mart,Ang2022,basu,smith,Ors} or considering more complex environments, such as those described by a continuously variable trapping rate or by a periodic sequence of trapping intervals \cite{Poz2021,Poz2022}.
-A final possible direction of investigation might be to consider the effect of trapping in fractional processes, which are known to produce anomalous diffusion in the free case \cite{ksbook,comp,Maso} and whose properties in the presence of absorbing boundaries have been studied in the past \cite{MK2000,Ran2000,Anga2020} and recently extended to the so called $g$-fractional diffusion \cite{Anga2023}.
-A very recent work considers fractional diffusion equations with possible immobilization of particles \cite{Kos2023}.
-It would be interesting to extend the investigation considering finite trapping zones and fractional run-and-tumble dynamics \cite{Anga2020}.
+Finally, we analyze the case of a finite trapping region, reporting again the spatial distribution of blocked particles in the stationary regime (\ref{PBst3}) and discussing the behavior of the trapping time distribution, whose long tail at large $t$ leads to divergent mean trapping time.
+A last section is devoted to extend the model to the case of anomalous diffusion of trapped particles, in accordance with some experimental observations on bacterial adhesion to glass surfaces \cite{Sjo}.
+By resorting to fractional diffusion models we are able to derive exact expressions of the MSD, resulting in subdiffusive behaviors $r^2 \sim t^\nu$ with $\nu<1$ in the long time regime and non-trivial trends in the intermediate regimes. \\ It would be of interest to extend the present analysis in different directions.
+A first implementation might be to consider reversible trapping, that is, the possibility for the particle to reactivate itself after trapping \cite{Per2023}.
+Other possible extensions could be the analysis of planar motions \cite{mart,Ang2022,basu,smith,Ors} or considering more complex environments, such as those described by a continuously variable trapping rate, by a periodic sequence of trapping intervals \cite{Poz2021,Poz2022} or by the presence of generic boundaries \cite{JPA_2023}.
+A final possible direction of investigation might be to consider different combinations of particle motion in the two phases, before and after trapping.
+In the present study we investigated the case of active motion before trapping and arrested phase or anomalous diffusive phase after it.
+It would be interesting to consider also, for the initial active phase, fractional processes \cite{Maso,Anga2020,Dean2021} or generalized $g$-fractional motions \cite{Anga2023,AG2023}, extending, for example, the recent investigation on subdiffusive processes with particles immobilization \cite{Kos2023}.
+A final remark concerns the modeling of the entire biofilm formation process.
+It could be of great importance to implement the described run-and-tumble models in more realistic contexts (also using numerical simulations), considering both irreversible adhesion and cellular replication \cite{PAM}.